 Taxi transfer from Marco Polo Airport to Venice

-If speeds the name of the game, then nothing will get you into the city faster than a local taxi.
-As with all taxis, this is a premium method of transport, and as such costs 40 (£35.50), but like the bus can be booked online for maximum convenience.
+If speed is the name of the game, then nothing will get you into the city faster than a local taxi.
+As with all taxis, this is a premium method of transport, costing around €40 (£35.50), but like the bus can be booked online for maximum convenience.

 Both buses and taxis take you over the bridge from the mainland to Piazzale Roma, which is as far as cars can go into Venice.
-If youre staying in the city then youll need to sort your own way to your hotel so its either a walk, the water bus or a private water taxi.
+If you're staying in the city then you'll need to sort your own way to your hotel so it's either a walk, the water bus or a private water taxi.